bbc/tams/docs/appnotes/0022-transcode-architectures.md

 * Keeps control signalling out of the TAMS API
 * Potentially allows for more complex configuration of transcoders
 * Potentially allows for transcode service to be deployed in close (logical) proximity to the TAMS Service
+* Where transcode timerange is supported, enables a fine-grained approach to transcode

 #### Cons